 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-Welcome back to the final video of the SketchUp 101 course.
-If you would like to export the animation to send to friends, family, or even a client, I can go to file, export, animation.
-You can see that there are multiple options of export file types.
+Welcome back to the final video of the SketchUp 101 Course.
+If you would like to export the animation to send to friends, family, or even a client, I can go to File > Export > Animation.
+You can see that there are multiple export file type options.

-There's an mp4 video file or there are jpeg and png tiff image sets.
-If I click an image set and go to options, you can see that there's a frame rate that I can make it into 30 frames per second or 10 frames per second, and I can also adjust the dimensions of my file.
-The larger file size it is, the longer it's going to take to export.
+There’s an MP4 video file or there are JPEG, PNG, and TIFF image sets.
+If I click an image set and go to Options, you can see that there’s a frame rate option, where I can set it to 30 frames per second or 10 frames per second.
+I can also adjust the dimensions of my file.

-With frame rate, if I do an image set and say I set each transition to be four seconds, that means if I did it on 30 frames per second, 30 times 4 will be 120 frames.
-So this is going to export 120 frames in between each scene.
-That's a lot of images, so it can take a couple hours depending on the size that you do.
+The larger the file size, the longer it will take to export.
+With frame rate, if I use an image set and set each transition to be four seconds, that means if I use 30 frames per second, 30 times 4 will give me 120 frames.
+So, this will export 120 frames between each scene.
+That’s a lot of images, so it could take a couple of hours, depending on the size you select.

-It could even take multiple hours.
-A video will basically export exactly what you see on the screen at the frame rate and the dimensions that you want.
-With a video, you can still adjust your resolution to be fairly high, but there is a warning that the maximum size that you can export will be 4096 in width.
+It could even take several hours.
+A video will export exactly what you see on the screen at the frame rate and dimensions you select.
+With a video, you can still adjust your resolution to be fairly high, but there is a warning that the maximum exportable width is 4096 pixels.

 If I change it to 496, you can see that this is the maximum size.
-With an image set, I also have the same options, and I'm also not able to go anything higher than 4096.
-Your line scale multiplier shows the thicknesses of your edges and your lines, and you can play around with the right effect that you want with it.
+With an image set, I also have the same options, and I’m not able to set anything higher than 4096.

-So you have a lot more control over adjusting not only what each animation clip does, but also the styles and the shadow settings that you have provided for each one.
+You have a lot more control over adjusting not only what each animation clip does but also the styles and shadow settings you’ve provided for each one.
 Well, there you have it.
-I think we covered a lot in this SketchUp 101 course.
+I think we covered a lot in this SketchUp 101 Course.

-We learned about building a picnic table.
-We learned about using guides and all the tools in the, basically, our large tool set.
+We learned how to build a picnic table.
+We learned about using guides and all the tools in our Large Tool Set.
 We built a carousel.

-And then we learned about using components, how to customize components, allow components to be face me, or modify the way that the component snaps on and glues to certain faces.
-Well, I hope you enjoyed this course.
-Lots to talk about, lots to cover.
+We also learned about using components, how to customize components, how to make components 'Face Me, ' and how to modify the way the component snaps and glues to certain faces.
+I hope you enjoyed this course.

-Feel free to reach out to me.
-Happy to help.
-I use SketchUp almost every day with my professional setting, and it's an extremely useful tool for architecture, landscape architecture, interior design.
+I use SketchUp almost every day in my professional setting, and it’s an extremely useful tool for Architecture, Landscape Architecture, and Interior Design.

-The sky is the limit for this program, as we can see all of the extensions that you can install and really customize it to your exact needs.
-I love this program.
-I hope that you equally have a new kind of love towards it.
+The sky’s the limit with this program, as we can see from all the extensions you can install and fully customize to meet your exact needs.
+I love this program, and I hope you’ve developed a new kind of appreciation for it.

 Thank you for your time, and I’ll see you next time.